PollenCandlesBeeswaxSpeakerU-Pick BlueberriesDirectionsHomepagePaw Paws

 Is your honey crystallizing?

 It is not spoiled!
 Did you know that honey is the only food that will not spoil?
 If your honey begins to crystallize all you need to do is warm it up.
 (Melting the crystals in honey should only be done by a responsible adult!)
-This is easily done by leaving the securely closed container of honey on your car dash with the windows up on a warm spring or summer day.
+This is easily done by leaving the securely closed container of honey in your car with the windows up on a warm spring or fall day.
 Be careful!
 Honey is very sticky and hot honey can cause a nasty burn.
-If you spill honey in your vehicle it will create a sticky mess.
+If you spill honey in your vehicle it will create a sticky mess, voice of experience speaking.
+Placing your honey container in secondary containment is recommended.
+Hot days may melt the honey container so please be cautious.